-Due to the outbreak of COVID19 we are making adaptations to the way we work.
+Due to the outbreak of COVID19 we have made adaptations to the way we work.
 This is to protect both our staff and our patients.
-Guidance is changing frequently; we will ensure our website is kept up-to-date.
 Please bear with us during this very challenging time, our staff are working their hardest to continue to provide the best healthcare they can.

 We would like to thank all our patients very much for helping us all manage under these very difficult circumstances.